 As we went through our lead-safe certification class, the question of enforcement came up.
-How is the EPA going to monitor jobs and how are they going to track if a job is being handled in the right way?
-Pretty much what was told to us is that the EPA does not have have the staff at this time to even begin effectively monitoring and checking work sites.
-Additionally, the particular state I took my class from does not have the budget money needed to fully implement or enforce the EPA rules.
+How would the EPA monitor jobs?
+How might they track if a company handles a job properly?
+The EPA simply lacks the staffing at this time to even begin to effectively monitor and check work sites.
+Additionally, the particular state I took my class from does not have the budget needed to fully implement or enforce the EPA rules.

 At this time, the only way you might be caught improperly doing work is if someone turns you in or if there is a future lawsuit that arises from the work that you did.
 For each job that you do once you are certified, you have to keep records of all aspects of the project including, who worked on the job, their experience level, what you did on the job, what paint was disturbed, and what testing you did among other things.
 These records must be kept on the job site until the completion of the project and then you must keep the records for 5 years after the job.
 Strangely enough, we never did find out exactly what you have to do to get a $37,500 dollar fine.